-- A redeveloped LCCC sports stadium with ancillary sports and leisure facilities; - 400 residential units comprising predominantly accommodation suitable for families; - A redeveloped and renovated Trafford Town Hall providing new accommodation for Trafford Council's Civic and Administrative functions; - Improvements to education, community and commercial facilities (including a superstore), and, - Improvements to the local highway network and better linkages with public transport infrastructure. - SL3.3 The site specific implications of this proposal will be detailed and identified in the Land Allocations DPD.
+- A redeveloped LCCC sports stadium with ancillary sports and leisure facilities; - 400 residential units comprising predominantly accommodation suitable for families; - A redeveloped and renovated Trafford Town Hall providing new accommodation for Trafford Council's and administrative functions: - Improvements to education, community and commercial facilities (including a superstore); and - Improvements to the local highway network and better linkages with public transport infrastructure.

+The site specific implications of this proposal will be detailed and identified in the Land Allocations DPD.

-SL3.4 In order for development in this Location to be acceptable the following will be required:
+In order for development in this Location to be acceptable the following will be required:

-- The size of the new superstore will be limited to a scale that will address outstanding need within the Old Trafford/Stretford areas; - The provision of community facilities to support the new community, including school provision, health facilities; - A contribution to the provision of a strategic processional route, suitable for a variety of users with a high quality public realm area incorporating green infrastructure along Warwick Road and Brian Statham Way to enhance visitor experience and to link to existing and future public transport improvements; - A Flood Risk Assessment must demonstrate that the development will be safe, without increasing flood risk elsewhere, and that it will where possible reduce flood risk overall;

-- To protect, preserve and enhance the listed Trafford Town Hall and its setting and secure its use for civic and community purposes; - To contribute towards the provision of additional utility capacity, including the reinforcement of the local waste water treatment works; - To incorporate features to enhance the level of biodiversity in the area, such as green roofs and appropriate landscaping, and, - Provision of affordable housing in accordance with Policy L2. - SL3.5 The detailed phasing of the infrastructure requirements will be addressed through the Land Allocations DPD.
+- The provision of community facilities to support the new community, including school provision, health facilities; - A contribution to the provision of a strategic processional route, suitable for a variety of users with a high quality public realm area incorporating green infrastructure along Warwick Road and Brian Statham Way to enhance visitor experience and to link to existing and future public transport improvements; - A Flood Risk Assessment must demonstrate that the development will be safe, without increasing flood risk elsewhere, and that it will where possible reduce flood risk overall; - To protect, preserve and enhance the listed Trafford Town Hall and its setting and secure its use for civic and community purposes; - To contribute towards the provision of additional utility capacity, including the reinforcement of the local waste water treatment works: - To incorporate features to enhance the level of biodiversity in the area, such as green roofs and appropriate landscaping; and - Provision of affordable housing in accordance with Policy L2.

+The detailed phasing of the infrastructure requirements will be addressed through the Land Allocations DPD.

-2008/9 - 2010/11 2011/2 - 2015/6 2016/7 - 2020/1 2021/2 - 2025/26 Total Residential 0 60 300 40 400
+2008/9 - 2010/11 2011/12 - 2015/16 2016/7 - 2020/1 2021/2 - 2025/26 TOTAL Residential 0 60 300 40 400